 Fall, Spring, Academic Year

-Junior or senior status preferred; minimum 3.0 GPA
+Junior standing or above; minimum 3.0 GPA

 March 15 for fall or academic year